Running and Scheduling Restore Plans

 Plan testing has stopped due to either an error or user intervention.

-Restore plans may acquire the following active states:
+Restore plans can acquire the following active states:

 Plan is currently being edited.

 Plan editing and executing in this state are not available.

 Plan is currently being executed, a number of warnings encountered.

 Plan is currently being executed, a number of errors encountered.